Indy 500 takes spotlight for IndyCar Series on an uptick

 The Herta entry has an alliance with Andretti Autosport, which has been a bit under the radar during the month of May.
 Rossi is probably the strongest of the Andretti group, but Conor Daly, in a fifth entry, has been fast in the best car of his life.
 Daly doesn’t have a single race planned after Sunday, and he needs a huge payday to get back in a car this season.

-Chip Ganassi Racing has also been quiet.
-Five-time series champ Scott Dixon starts 18th but rookie Felix Rosenqvist struggled to qualify after the Swede was rattled by a crash in practice.
+Chip Ganassi Racing also has been quiet.
+Five-time series champ Scott Dixon starts 18th and rookie Felix Rosenqvist struggled to qualify after the Swede was rattled by a crash in practice.

 Honda has a few other promising candidates in Sebastien Bourdais, driving a new car purchased specifically for this race by Jimmy Vasser and James Sullivan, as well as Oriol Servia, the oldest driver in the field at 44 and the final entrant announced the night before opening day.

-The time it took to put the deal together has not been evident as Servia has been the strongest of the trio from Arrow Schmidt Peterson Motorsports.
+The time it took to put the deal together has not slowed Servia, who has been the strongest of the trio from Arrow Schmidt Peterson Motorsports.
 James Hinchcliffe crashed the first day of qualifying and had to bump his way into the race — an improvement on last year, when he missed out entirely.

 “Only a few guys have done that.
 I dream big,” Castroneves said.
 “I definitely want to make it happen and I won’t give up that easy.
 Someone can say ‘Nah, it’s never going to happen.’
 As long as I have an opportunity, I’m going to keep trying.”